shakacode/react-validation-layer/README.md

 );
 ```

-If you do some fancy stuff with the field (e.g. update its value via JS / third-party tool, e.g. date picker), then use this method to notify layer about the change so it can perform validations.
+If you do some fancy stuff with the field (e.g. update its value via JS / third-party tool, e.g. date picker), then use this method to notify layer about the change, so it can perform validations.

 ### `layer.notifyOnBlur`